When you picture an orchid, you may think of a healthy, lush green plant with breathtakingly exquisite flowers that bloom rarely.

 By the next weekend, I noticed the leaves were all going yellow, and sadly, the plant didn’t recover.

-Orchids prefer potting soil that is properly aerated with loose bark and mulching to ensure adequate airflow to the roots.
+Orchids prefer potting soil properly aerated with loose bark and mulching to ensure adequate airflow to the roots.

-If you add too much water to the potting soil, the roots will become suffocated, and the orchid will effectively drown in the soil.
+If you add too much water to the potting soil, the roots will suffocate, and the orchid will drown in the soil.

 Be sure to test the soil’s water content before you add water to your orchid’s soil.